American Indians in Oklahoma

 The Thlopthlocco Tribal Town originated as part of the Creek Confederacy in the present-day states of Alabama and Georgia.
 They settled along the North Canadian River in the 1830s.
 Their headquarters are in Okemah, Oklahoma.

 Tonkawa Tribe of Indians of Oklahoma

 The Tonkawa Tribe originated in the area of south-central Texas.
 The Tonkawa relocated to northern Oklahoma Territory in 1859.

 The Tonkawa language is Tonkawan linguistics.
-The Tonkawas were a nomadic people and lived in tipis or brush shelters.
-The Tonkawas were well-known warriors.
+The Tonkawa were a nomadic people and lived in tipis or brush shelters.
+The Tonkawa were well-known warriors.

 The meaning of the seal: